kurtwp/homelab/projects/wmicError/readme.md

 3. Search for **WMIC**
 4. Select it and click **Next** then  **Add**

-Adding **WMIC** will take at least five minitues to install.
+Adding **WMIC** will take at least five minutes to install.

 ---

 ### 3. Verify Installation
-After installation, open **Command Prompt** again and run ad administrator:
+After installation, open **Command Prompt** again and run as administrator:
 ```cmd
 wmic
 ```